dustypomerleau/vesk/src/routes/info/cataract-surgery.md

         svg: Cataract,
         viewBox: "0, 100, 1200, 600",
         size: "large",
-        caption: "This is a caption under the cataract figure.", };
+        caption: "Compared to a clear lens, a cataract impairs your vision in several ways: It reduces the amount of light entering your eye (poor contrast), changes the color of the image (yellowing), scatters light (glare, blur), and changes where the light is focused (myopia).", };

-    const mht: PhotoFig = {
+    // const mht: PhotoFig = {
-        image: "mht",
+    //     image: "mht",
-        size: "large",
+    //     size: "large",
-        alt: "The Haag-Streit EYESTAR 900 optical biometer",
+    //     alt: "The Haag-Streit EYESTAR 900 optical biometer",
-        caption: "haagstreit.com",
+    //     caption: "haagstreit.com",
-    };
+// };
 </script>

 The inside of your eye contains a lens that focuses light.